SIGNEXT/wasmico-ng/tui/README.md

 `npm i -g wasmico`

-The `wasmico-tui` program will be installed as part of the whole package.
+The `@wasmico/tui` program will be installed as part of the whole package.

 ## Usage

-You can use the tool by running the command `wasmico-tui`
+You can use the tool by running the command `@wasmico/tui`

 After you run this command, there will appear a menu in your terminal with all the possible operations you can do.